 Classes are small so that students receive individual attention from faculty who are vitally interested in issues of creative and critical thinking, philosophically based education, student-centered learning, issues of social context, and music technology.
 The Doctoral Research Center CSEME (Center for the Study of Education and the Musical Experience) engages graduate students in creative study side by side with faculty, a feature that makes this program especially innovative.
 All students in the PhD program receive full tuition and a living stipend so that they may fully devote themselves to research and study.

 Northwestern's undergraduate program offers distinct advantages.
-Not only does its high standards far exceed state and national requirements, but the quarter system allows for more courses and experiences in four years than are generally found in other programs, such as "Teaching Composition in the Schools" and "Technology for the Music Educator."
-Students may elect a double major, usually in education plus a performance area, that can be completed in four years.
-Collaborations with over 60 schools in the Chicago area provide many opportunities for practice teaching, as does the student-founded Music Learning Community.
+Not only does its high standards far exceed state and national requirements, but the quarter system allows for more courses and experiences in four years than are generally found in other programs.
+Students frequently elect to double major in music education and performance, and can complete the double major in four years.
+Collaborations with over 60 schools in the Chicago area provide many opportunities for practice teaching, Every methods-based course includes weekly experiences in area K-12 schools.
 Job placement each year is 100%.

 For more information, contact Maud Hickey at firstname.lastname@example.org

 The Music Education Program is closely aligned with the School of Education and Social Policy teacher education unit.
 Students receive their K-12 certification from the SESP certification office.
 As part of that unit, the program has adopted the Conceptual Framework philosophy, created by the teacher education unit.

 Graduate study in music education offers the flexibility to tailor your studies to your professional interests.
 After completing master’s study, many Northwestern graduates pursue advanced degrees or professional roles in research, conducting, pedagogy, or administration.
 Doctoral graduates are placed in prestigious colleges and universities worldwide to contribute to teaching, research, and professional leadership.